 How do homeschooled kids get to practice socialization if they’re stuck at home all day?
 Most homeschool families have their children enrolled in activities that provide plenty of social interaction with other kids of all ages.
-Activities such as dance classes, art or cooking classes, church activities or community service programs.
+Activities such as dance classes, art or cooking classes, church activities, or community service programs.
 Additionally, a lot of homeschool families participate in homeschool co-ops.
-Homeschool co-ops are a group of families that meet together and work cooperatively toward a common goal, such as academics, sports, creative activities, etc. There is no lack of opportunity for social interaction with kids of all ages when you’re a homeschooled child.
+Homeschool co-ops are families that meet and work cooperatively toward a common goal, such as academics, sports, creative activities, etc. There is no lack of opportunity for social interaction with kids of all ages when you’re a homeschooled child.

 9. Kids can learn with fewer distractions.

 When children are learning at home, there is far less opportunity to become distracted.
 There are no noisy or disrespectful classmates or other common distractions, like in a traditional classroom.
 Moreover, homeschooling can be a lifesaver for kids with behavioral or attention issues.
 This goes back to the child having the opportunity to learn at his own pace.
 This may include slowing down and taking breaks as needed.
 Easily distracted kids will often thrive in the homeschooled environment.